Trace Mineral Sources from a Premixer’s Perspective

 Trace Mineral Considerations

 Depending on mineral source and application, trace minerals make up from 40% (conventional inorganic sources) to 63% (complexed/organic sources) of the weight of active ingredients in a VTM.
-When formulating a VTM or trace mineral premix, nutritionists must consider final levels needed in the feed, possible interactions with other feed and premix ingredient, reactivity, source, cost per unit mineral, bioavailability, particle size, and bulk density.
-DSM handles more than 20 sources of zinc alone in our premix plants, each with specific handling and mixing properties, and in the case of chelated/complexed sources, each has specific manufacturer feeding guidelines.
+When formulating a VTM or trace mineral premix, nutritionists must consider final levels needed in the feed, possible interactions with other feed and premix ingredient, reactivity, source, cost per unit mineral, bioavailability, particle size, and bulk density. dsm-firmenich handles more than 20 sources of zinc alone in our premix plants, each with specific handling and mixing properties, and in the case of chelated/complexed sources, each has specific manufacturer feeding guidelines.

 Water Activity: the true culprit?

 In the above list of premix stability factors, water activity (“A sub w”) and moisture content are critical factors for vitamin stability.
 Water activity is defined as the vapor pressure of a given product (VTM in this case) compared to pure water—the higher the vapor pressure, the higher the water activity and thus reactive water present.
 The deleterious effect of high relative humidity in storage is well-known, as is the negative effect of including choline (hygroscopic) in humid conditions.
 Moisture and premix humidity are known to activate conventional trace mineral sources such as copper sulfate, which has led many formulators to remove choline from their premixes.
-When consulting with DSM regarding VTM formulations, we have several management tips to assure quality:
+When consulting with dsm-firmenich regarding VTM formulations, we have several management tips to assure quality:

 • Remove choline from a VTM if possible; add choline separately.
 If that’s not possible, manage storage humidity